cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

 Quick Start on your desktop
 ============================

-.. warning:: this tutorial is for the new FUtureSystems
+.. warning:: this tutorial is for the new FutureSystems
 	  infrastructure.
 However at this time we stoll use FutureGrid.
 Please replace all occurences of FutureSystems with FutureGrid.